probmods/probmods2/chapters/bayesian-data-analysis.md

 ## Single regression

-Let's say we ran this experiment and hypothesized that the number of times the target character won (`"nWins"` in the data set) is a predictor of how participants' ratings of strength.
+Let's say we ran this experiment and hypothesized that the number of times the target character won (`"nWins"` in the data set) is a predictor of <!-- typo? --> how participants' ratings of strength.
 We'll formalize this in a Bayesian regression framework, where ratings of strength $$r$$ are a linear combination of a fixed intercept $$\beta_0$$ and weighted component of number of wins $$\beta_1 *  n_{wins}$$.

 $$y_{predicted} = \beta_0 + \beta_1 * n_{wins}$$